 The Clinics and Surgery Center Laboratory is a fast-paced, high complexity laboratory serving a unique and diverse patient population.
 Out team of over 40 staff members prides itself on delivering exceptional care to our patients as well as accurate and quick results to our clinicians.

 For more on M Health Clinics and Surgery Center, click here .

-Working with diverse populations within a healthcare environment, the Laboratory Care Technician plays an important role in providing quality, proficient and professional services in support of Fairview Values (dignity, integrity, compassion, service, and innovation) as they interact with patients, families and co-workers.
-The LCT collects blood samples from patients of all ages (infant to geriatric), provides for safe and secure specimen handling.
-Responsible for accurately entering orders and collection information into the Laboratory Information Systems and associated subsystems; monitoring computer logs for incomplete work; scheduling tests/procedures and providing results in LIS/HIS and over the phone, the LCT's attention to detail and accuracy are the foundation for our providing quality laboratory services.
+Working with diverse populations within a healthcare environment, the Laboratory Care Technician plays an important role in providing quality, proficient and professional services in keeping with Fairview Values as they interact with our patients, families and co-workers.
+The LCT performs laboratory specimen collection, as well as provides for safe and secure specimen handling.
+Responsible for accurately releasing orders and collection information into the Laboratory Information System and associated subsystems.
+Other subspecialties include specimen, bone marrow and research processing.
+The LCT's attention to detail and accuracy are the foundation for our providing quality laboratory services.
 Working as an individual or team member, the LCT continuously works towards providing quality service improvement and optimum support to the department and team members in achieving Fairview's goals.

 Ensures specimens are acceptable for testing including properly identified.

 Processes specimens prior to testing or sending to reference labs.